 The value of the MRG Request subelement Length field is 2.

-The MRG Ack Policy field is set to indicate the non-AP STA’s preferred Ack policy for the group address for which the MRG service is requested.
+The MRG Retransmission(#961) Policy field is set to indicate the non-AP STA’s preferred retransmission(#961) policy for the group address for which the MRG service is requested.
 The values are shown in Table 7-aa2.